tess1o/go-ecoflow/README.md

 I don't have those devices, however I will try to implement the APIs

-1. Set API for WAVE Air Conditioner
-2. Set API for GLACIER
+1. Set API for GLACIER
-3. Set API for Power Kits
+2. Set API for Power Kits